Peng'im

-Peng'im (潮州话拼音方案 (潮州話拼音方案): Diê⁵ziu¹uê⁷ Pêng¹im¹ huang¹uan³ (Teochew) Dio⁵ziu¹uê⁷ Pêng¹im¹ huang¹uan³ (Swatow), Pe̍h-ūe-jī : Tiê-chiu-ūe Pheng-im Huang-uàⁿ or Tiô-chiu-ūe Pheng-im Huang-uàⁿ, Pe̍h-ōe-jī : Tiê-chiu-ōe Pheng-im Hoang-òaⁿ or Tiô-chiu-ōe Pheng-im Hoang-òaⁿ) is a Teochew language romanization system as a part of Guangdong Romanization published by Guangdong Provincial Education Department in 1960.
-The tone of this system is based on the Swatow dialect.
-The system uses the Latin alphabet to transcribe pronunciation and numbers to note tones.
+Peng'im is a Teochew language romanization system, developed as part of the Guangdong Romanization published by the Guangdong Provincial Education Department in 1960.
+The system is based on the Swatow dialect.
+It uses the Latin alphabet, with numbers to denote tones.

-Before that, another system called Pe̍h-ūe-jī, which was introduced by the missionaries in 1875, had been widely used.
-Since Teochew has high phonetic similarity with Hokkien, another Southern Min variety, Pe̍h-ōe-jī and Tai-lo can also be used to transcribe Teochew.
-The name Peng'im is a transcription of "拼音" using this system.
+Before it was developed, another system called Pe̍h-ūe-jī, which was introduced by missionaries in 1875, had been widely used.
+Since Teochew has high phonetic similarity with Hokkien, another Southern Min variety, Pe̍h-ōe-jī and Tâi-lô can also be used to transcribe Teochew.

-Contents

 Alphabet

-This system uses the Latin alphabet, but does not include f, j, q, v, w, x, or y. ê is the letter e with circumflex.
+This system uses the Latin alphabet, and includes the letter ê.
+It does not include f, j, q, v, w, x, or y.

 Initials

-There are 18 initials.
-Syllables not starting with consonants are called zero initials.